 Change the driving mode again, to Comfort, and yet another side of the E63 Estate presents itself; the comfy cruiser.
 True to the Mercedes name, the E63 Estate can waft along motorways and autobahns in comfort mainly thanks to its adaptive air suspension.
 The only difference, compared with a regular high-spec E-Class, is more tyre roar coming from those huge wheels.

 You need those huge wheels in order to fit the AMG-specific big brakes, although the rest of the standard safety kit in the E63 Estate is less impressive.
-You do get automatic city braking, but things such as adaptive cruise control, lane-keep assist and a blind-spot alert are optional.
+You do get automatic city braking, but things such as adaptive cruise control and lane-keep assist are optional.

 All in all, the Mercedes AMG E63 Estate is a fantastic package of abilities wrapped in a practical body.
 Until the Audi RS 6 comes, there’s really nothing else like it.